Certified Criminal Record Check (CCRC)

 How do I obtain a CCRC?

-To obtain a CCRC, go to a private accredited fingerprinting agency or police detachment that will scan your fingerprints and forward them to the RCMP Civil Fingerprint Screening Services in Ottawa.
+To obtain a CCRC, go to a private accredited fingerprinting agency or a police detachment that provides fingerprinting services (NOTE: not all police services/detachments provide fingerprinting services - we suggest you call in advance).
+The private fingerprinting agency or local police will scan your fingerprints and forward them to the RCMP Civil Fingerprint Screening Services in Ottawa.

 Fingerprints must be scanned and submitted electronically to the RCMP.
 The RCMP does not accept paper-based fingerprint submissions.
 Complete a Third Party Waiver of Consent when you apply for your CCRC so the RCMP can send it directly to RECA.